World Igbo Congress

 World Igbo Congress (WIC) is a Houston-based sociopolitical organization that promotes the Igbo people's interests in Nigeria.
 It focuses its support on economic and legal aid to the Igbo population, the victims of ethnic cleansing before and after the Nigerian Civil War, as well as the rehabilitation of Biafran War veterans.

 History

-World Igbo Congress was founded in Houston, Texas, USA, to represent the general interests of the Igbo people of southeastern Nigeria.
+World Igbo Congress was founded in Houston, Texas, United States, to represent the general interests of the Igbo people of southeastern Nigeria.
 It serves as an umbrella organization for all people of Igbo descent who live outside Nigeria, primarily those that live in the United States.
 The organization was founded on 27 August 1994, following a meeting, in Houston, of prominent Igbo leaders from across the United States.
 In July 2012, WIC was granted "special consultative status" by the United Nations Economic and Social Council (ECOSOC).
 WIC was patterned after the famous World Jewish Congress, WJC.

 In 1997, the World Igbo Congress Foundation (WICF) was established as WIC's project development arm.